Sealife guideThe common bottlenose dolphinTursiops truncatus

 The common bottlenose dolphin is known for its remarkable intelligence.
 It has a highly developed brain and uses a complex system of sounds and whistles to communicate.
 Each individual can even have a unique signature whistle, similar to a name, which allows other dolphins to recognize it.

-The common common bottlenose dolphin is listed as many other marine species within The IUCN Red List of threatened species.
-The common common bottlenose dolphin appears in the IUCN Red List since 2019 within the category Least Concern !
+The common bottlenose dolphin is listed as many other marine species within The IUCN Red List of threatened species.
+The common bottlenose dolphin appears in the IUCN Red List since 2019 within the category Least Concern !

 Within the same family